-Footpath means that portion of the road reserve or private way laid out or constructed by or under the authority of the Council principally for the use of pedestrians and also includes any footbridge.
+FOOTPATH means that portion of the road reserve or private way laid out or constructed by or under the authority of the Council principally for the use of pedestrians and also includes any footbridge.

-Goods service means the carriage of goods on any road, whether or not for hire or reward, by means of a motor vehicle
+GOODS SERVICE means the carriage of goods on any road, whether or not for hire or reward, by means of a motor vehicle.

-Goods service vehicle means a motor vehicle used or capable of being used in a goods service for the carriage of goods.
+GOODS SERVICE VEHICLE means a motor vehicle used or capable of being used in a goods service for the carriage of goods.

-Heavy vehicle means a vehicle the gross laden weight of which exceeds 3,500kg but it excludes vehicles used, kept, or available for the carriage of passengers for hire or reward.
+HEAVY VEHICLE means a vehicle the gross laden weight of which exceeds 3,500kg but it excludes vehicles used, kept, or available for the carriage of passengers for hire or reward.

-Mobility device means a vehicle that is designed and constructed (not merely adapted) for use by persons who require mobility assistance due to a physical or neurological impairment, and is powered solely by a motor that has a maximum power output not exceeding 1500 W; or a vehicle that the New Zealand Transport Agency has declared under section 168A(1) of the Land Transport Act 1998 to be a mobility device
+MOBILITY DEVICE means a vehicle that is designed and constructed (not merely adapted) for use by persons who require mobility assistance due to a physical or neurological impairment, and is powered solely by a motor that has a maximum power output not exceeding 1500 W; or a vehicle that the New Zealand Transport Agency has declared under section 168A(1) of the Land Transport Act 1998 to be a mobility device.

-Mobility permit is a permit issued by the New Zealand CCS or similar organisation.
+MOBILITY PERMIT means a permit issued by the New Zealand CCS or similar organisation.

-Mobility space means a parking space reserved by Council, for the exclusive use of disabled persons with a Mobility Permit.
+MOBILITY SPACE means a parking space reserved by Council, for the exclusive use of disabled persons with a Mobility Permit.

-Permit means a permit or written permission issued by Council.
+PERMIT means a permit or written permission issued by Council.

-Public place means any place that, at any material time, is under the control of the Council and is open to or being used by the public, whether free or on payment of a charge, and includes any road (as defined by section 315 of the Local Government Act 1974) or berm whether or not it is under the control of the Council.
+PUBLIC PLACE means any place that, at any material time, is under the control of the Council and is open to or being used by the public, whether free or on payment of a charge, and includes any road (as defined by section 315 of the Local Government Act 1974) or berm whether or not it is under the control of the Council.
 It also includes, without limitation, every reserve, park, domain, beach, foreshore and recreational ground under the control of the Council.

-Public work means work undertaken for the purposes of public work and includes, but is not limited to: telecommunications, power, gas, roading and underground services.
+PUBLIC WORK means work undertaken for the purposes of public work and includes, but is not limited to: telecommunications, power, gas, roading and underground services.

-Road means:
+ROAD means:

-- a) a street - b) a beach - c) a place to which the public have access, whether as of right or not - d) all bridges, culverts, and fords forming part of a road or street but does not include:
+- a) a street

+- b) a beach

+- c) a place to which the public have access, whether as of right or not

+- d) all bridges, culverts, and fords forming part of a road or street

+- e) a roadway.

-Vehicle means a device equipped with wheels, tracks or revolving runners upon which it moves or is moved.
+VEHICLE means a device equipped with wheels, tracks or revolving runners upon which it moves or is moved.
 It includes:

-- a) Trailers
+- f) Trailers

-- b) Caravans
+- g) Caravans

-- c) Boats
+- h) Boats

-- d) The shell or hulk of a vehicle
+- i) The shell or hulk of a vehicle